-Basic earnings per share was \$0.25 per share, compared to \$0.29 per share last year.
+Basic earnings per share was \$0.23, compared to \$0.25 last year, due to the factors noted in the preceding paragraph.

-We continue to maintain a strong financial position.
-We closed the year with \$49.1 million of cash, no debt and no significant accounts receivable collectability concerns.
-Despite the turmoil resulting from the COVID-19 pandemic, we generated \$0.30 per share of free cash flow, compared to \$0.33 per share during the year before.
+CMG continues to maintain a strong financial position and closed the year with \$59.7 million of cash and no debt.
+We generated \$0.27 per share of free cash flow, compared to \$0.30 per share during the previous year.
+The cash flows in the previous year were positively affected by the CEWS and CERS subsidies received.